Cheap Bus Tickets from Lviv to Chemnitz

 Remember.
 Bus travel is low emission so you’re doing your bit for the environment as well as grabbing a super deal.
 All our bus operators maintain modern, well equipped fleets, offering comforts including wi-fi, electric outlets, WC, and reclining seats.

 We recommend booking as far in advance as you can in order to secure your seat.
-Seats on the Lviv to Chemnitz bus route sell quickly, so to secure a low fare book now.
+Seats on the Lviv to Chemnitz bus route sell quickly, so to secure a fare as low as £94.43 book now.

 Useful Information for Lviv and Chemnitz

 Start your journey in Lviv.
-Lviv (also spelled L'viv and Львів; Polish: Lwów, German: Lemberg, Russian: Львов, Latin: Leopolis) is in Western Ukraine and used to be the capital of East Galicia.
+Lviv (also spelled L'viv; Ukrainian: Львів; Polish: Lwów, German: Lemberg, Russian: Львов), formerly known as Lvov after its Russian name, is in Western Ukraine and used to be the capital of East Galicia.
 It's the biggest city of the region and a major Ukrainian cultural centre on the UNESCO World Heritage List.

-Starting in Lviv, you can enjoy low fares and a comfortable trip in a modern, well-equipped coach. easyBus.com..
+Starting in Lviv, you can be in Chemnitz in just 16 h 30 min with Euroclub LLC.
+Book today from just £94.43 with easyBus.com..
 Chemnitz is a city in southwestern Saxony, with around 250 000 inhabitants the third-largest city in the state, after Dresden and Leipzig.
 The settlement developed around a monastery, and was granted city status in 1170.
 Due to its location at the foot of the Erzgebirge (literally ore mountains), in the 16th century Chemnitz began to grow in size an importance as a place of trade, and later as the base of industrial production.
 The increase in Saxon coal mining during the 18th century allowed Chemnitz to develop into one of the most important centres of the German machine and textile industries - factors which gave it the nickname of "little Manchester".
 Several large areas of the city were built during this period including Kaßberg and Sonnenberg.
 Due to the economic importance of Chemnitz it was a prime target for the Allied air force during World War II.
 By 1945 the city had undergone near to total destruction.
 Between 1953 and 1990 Chemnitz was renamed as Karl-Marx-Stadt (even though Marx had never visited nor had anything to do with the city's contemporary history).
 A great deal of new building occurred during this period, much of which remains today.
 The large bronze head was presented to the town's people in 1971.